Sleep Time Calculator

 Understanding Sleep Cycles and Sleep Stages

 Sleep quality depends more on completing full sleep cycles than total hours in bed.
-Each 90-minute cycle includes four critical stages that support physical recovery, memory consolidation, and cognitive function.
+Each cycle includes four critical stages that support physical recovery, memory consolidation, and cognitive function.

 The Four Stages of Sleep